simcesplatform/simces-standalone/README.txt

 In the result, you can see the load profile during the simulation: -0.89, -0.75, -0.76, ...

 This example is trivial as the simulation only repeats the values defined for each component in the source files.
 However, the benefits become obvious when more complex components actually provide output from simulations based on real-life systems.
 Following the initial motivation of SimCES, such a simulation can study, e.g., energy management, state monitoring for the electricity network, or electricity-related congestion management.

+### Shutdown

+Some containers remain running after the simulation.
+You can stop the platform by removing all the containers that have a name starting with "SimCES".
+To find the containers:

+$ docker ps -a --filter name=simces

+Then, you would stop these one by one.
+For example:

+$ docker container rm -f simces_log_reader

+To uninstall, the images are removed with standard Docker commands.